-Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address
+Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Add

-, This exception occurs when the local To receive consideration, the request must be submitted ForwardHealth county or tribal agency requests a return of within 180 days from the date the backdated enrollment GR Retro Eligibility a GR payment from the provider because was added to the member's enrollment information.
+1 This exception occurs when the local To receive consideration, the request must be submitted ForwardHealth county or tribal agency requests a return of within 180 days from the date the backdated enrollment GR Retro Eligibility a GR payment from the provider because was added to the member's enrollment information.
 The Ste 50 a member has become retroactively request must be submitted with one of the following: 6406 Bridge Rd enrolled for Wisconsin Medicaid or Madison WI 53784-0050 BadgerCare Plus.
 "GR retroactive enrollment" indicated on the claim.
-A copy of the letter received from the local county or tribal agency.
+A copy of the letter received from the local county or tribal agency. a member has become retroactively enrolled for Wisconsin Medicaid or request must be submitted with one of the following: • "GR retroactive enrollment" indicated on the claim. • A copy of the letter received from the local county 6406 Bridge Rd

 Medicare Denial Occurs After the Submission Deadline Description of the Exception Documentation Requirements Submission Address This exception occurs when claims submitted to Medicare (within 365 days of the DOS) are denied by Medicare after the 365-day submission deadline.
 A waiver of the submission deadline will not be granted when Medicare denies a claim for one of the following reasons: • The charges were previously submitted to Medicare. • The member name and identification number do not match. • The services were previously denied by Medicare. • The provider retroactively applied for Medicare enrollment and did not become enrolled.
-A copy of the Medicare remittance information.
-The appropriate Medicare disclaimer code must be indicated on the claim.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050